 The Incommunicable Attributes: The Transcendence of God

-Incommunicable attributes highlight the absolute distinction between the Creator and the creature.
-These qualities represent the “Otherness” of God, emphasizing that He is fundamentally different in kind from His creation.
+The incommunicable attributes represent the “Otherness” of God, highlighting the absolute distinction between the Creator and the creature.
+These qualities emphasize that God is fundamentally different in kind, not just in degree, from the material world.

 1. Divine Aseity (Self-Existence)